krieselreihe/litr/src/website/src/index.md

 actionText: Quick Start →
 actionLink: /guide/
 features:
-- title: Feature 1 Title
+- title: Easy to use
-  details: Feature 1 Description
+  details: Uses a TOML configuration and is aimed to be as user-friendly as possible.
-- title: Feature 2 Title
+- title: Extensible
-  details: Feature 2 Description
+  details: Add your own functionality with Lua (upcoming feature).
-- title: Feature 3 Title
+- title: Helpful
-  details: Feature 3 Description
+  details: With its auto generated help you'll never be lost.
 footer: Made by Krieselreihe with ❤️
 ---